 According to the Canadian Energy Research Institute (CERI), almost every region in Canada has been stimulated by oil sands development through job creation and economic activity.

 Investment and tax revenue

-The oil and gas industry is Canada’s largest private sector investor, with oil sands alone injecting almost $23 billion into the economy in 2015.
+The oil and natural gas industry is Canada’s largest private sector investor, with oil sands alone injecting almost $23 billion into the economy in 2015.
 The oil sands industry and its suppliers contribute to government revenues through corporate taxes, personal income taxes, property taxes, royalties, land sales and other costs.
 Over the next 20 years, the oil sands industry is expected to pay $1.2 trillion in provincial and federal taxes – including royalties.
 These revenues contribute to government spending on infrastructure, social services and other important programs.
 A healthy oil sands industry results in higher revenues for governments.

 Over the next 20 years, oil sands operators, including their suppliers and employees, are projected to pay:

 - $285 billion in provincial and personal income taxes